Rohit-U76/library-management-system/README.md

-This is the AJP mini Project
+This is the AJP mini Project done by SpringBoot